kagiko/vaultwarden-wiki/Running-a-private-bitwarden_rs-instance-with-Let's-Encrypt-certs.md

 ## Cloudflare setup

-If you don't already have an account, create one at https://www.cloudflare.com/.
+If you don't already have an account, create one at https://www.cloudflare.com/; you'll also have to go to your domain registrar to set your nameservers to the ones assigned to you by Cloudflare.
 Create a subdomain for your bitwarden_rs instance (e.g., `bwrs.example.com`), setting its IP to your bitwarden_rs host's private IP (e.g., `192.168.1.100`).
 For example:

 ![A record config](https://i.imgur.com/BBvy4Yj.png)